How cities can be redesigned for neurodiversity

 Harkema explains that the space was accessible to everyone because it has specific qualities for all age groups.
 “Children might need a space to climb, older people might need a space to rest, and people with different sensory sensibilities could find a space that is more sheltered and calm or more active and stimulating depending on how they feel,” she says.

-In New York City and elsewhere, people without children are specifically prohibited from playgrounds, and while research tells us that interactions between older people and children has positive effects for both groups, opportunities for such interactions in the public realm are slim.
+In New York City and elsewhere, people without children are specifically prohibited from playgrounds, and while research tells us that interactions between older people and children have positive effects for both groups, opportunities for such interactions in the public realm are slim.
 “The way we were approaching this project is that we can learn from populations with challenges and be inspired by them,” Harkema says, “and when you provide them in this range it becomes more flexible for the broader populations.”